 \subsection{Candidate entropy}

-By constructing the canonical ensemble with \(q\)-deformed Hamiltonian and obtaining the phase-space density matrix for the system and subsystems, we now set a task to derive the entropy.
+By constructing the canonical ensemble with \(q\)-deformed Hamiltonian and obtaining the phase space density matrix for the system and subsystems, we now set a task to derive the entropy.
 The question arises: Is the second law of thermodynamics still applicable?
 The answer is yes.
-The ensemble average of the \(q\)-deformed Hamiltonian over phase-space yields the internal energy as
+The ensemble average of the \(q\)-deformed Hamiltonian over phase space yields the internal energy as

 From \cite{ALMEIDA2001424,DEALMEIDA2005395}, we take the variation of \( U \) resulting in

 The first law of thermodynamics reads $\delta U = \delta Q + \delta W$.
 Then, the second term on the right-hand side in \eqref{delta_U_q} corresponds to \( \delta W \).
 We, therefore, can identify the first term on the right-hand side of \eqref{delta_U_q} as